 The group's repertoire is drawn from England, the Low Countries, Spain, Portugal and Germany, particularly in the sixteenth and seventeenth centuries.
 The scholarly facet of the group's work – including the discovery of long-lost music and reconstructions of original performing contexts – allows audiences to experience the first performances of many works in modern times.

-Since its foundation in 2010, the group has appeared in many of the world's most prominent music festivals – the Utrecht Early Music Festival, the AMUZ Festival in Antwerp, the Festival van Vlaanderen in Mechelen, the Eboræ Musica Festival and Setúbal Festival in Portugal, the concert series at De Bijloke in Ghent, and in the Martin Randall Festival of Spanish Music (Seville Cathedral), and alongside the Orchestra of the Age of Enlightenment.
+Since its foundation in 2010, the group has appeared in the Utrecht Early Music Festival, the Festival van Vlaanderen in Mechelen and Averbode, the Music Sacra Festival in Maastricht, the AMUZ Festival in Antwerp, the Festival de Música Antigua de Úbeda y Baeza in Spain, the Eboræ Musica Festival and Setúbal Festival in Portugal, the concert series at De Bijloke in Ghent, and Martin Randall festivals in Spain and the UK.

-He has conducted at festivals worldwide, and is increasingly busy as a leader of workshops on performance of Renaissance polyphony.
-He has broadcast on BBC Radio 3 and 4, and on Portuguese, Spanish, and Norwegian radio.
-He has released CD recordings on the Hyperion, Signum, and Avie labels to consistently high critical acclaim and his work has been shortlisted for the Gramophone Early Music Award.
+He has conducted at festivals worldwide, and is in demand as a leader of workshops on performance of Renaissance polyphony.
+His numerous CD recordings encompass a wide variety of choral repertory from the Renaissance to contemporary music, and his work has three times been shortlisted for the Gramophone Early Music Award.

 Please destroy all previously dated material.